genu/simple-angular-boilerplate/README.md

 # Simple Angular Boilerplate
 This is a simple boilerplate architecture for frontend angular projects.
 For complete documentation, see the [Wiki](https://github.com/genu/simple-angular-boilerplate/wiki) page.

+See (Roadmap)[https://github.com/genu/simple-angular-boilerplate/wiki/Roadmap] for planned future developments.

 ### Philosophy
-Simple modular architecture for building angular applications.
-The architecture is build around modular angular components and grunt tasks separated out into their own files.
+Modular architecture for building angular applications with an emphasis on minimal dependencies, lightweight core, and agnostic toward third party services.

 ## Prerequisites
 [grunt](https://github.com/gruntjs/grunt) and [bower](https://github.com/bower/bower) should already be installed
 ## Quick Start